 Remember, interviewing is a two-way street.
-You’re not only trying to get a job, but you’re also making a decision about what it might look like to work there and whether you’re a good fit.
+Yes, you're trying to get the job, but you're also deciding whether you want to work there and if you're a good fit.

-- Can you talk me through an example project I might work on?
+- Can you talk me through the most pressing issues?

 - What are the biggest challenges I would face in this job?

-- What attributes would I need to be successful in this position?
+- What skills, abilities, or attributes would I need to succeed in this position?

 - What gaps are you looking to fill with this role?

-- Do you expect the main responsibilities to change in the next six months to a year?
+- Do you expect the primary responsibilities to change in the next six months to a year?